SmritiSrivastav/project/README.md

   password : 'password for user',

   database : 'database name'

 });

 connection.connect(function(err){

 if(!err) {

     console.log("Database is connected");

 } else {

     console.log("Error while connecting with database");

 }

 });

 module.exports = connection;

+# File details
-The node modules installe for the same are there in the file named node_modules.zip
+The node modules installed for the same are there in the file named node_modules.zip

 The entire code is also available in with_session.zip file.

+The database structure is in the pdf file.